Statistical properties of quantum jumps between macroscopic states of light: reading an operational coherence record: A quantum non-demolition protocol for the source-field fluctuations

 In a frame rotating with the drive, the Lindblad master equation (ME) for the density matrix $\varrho$ of the composite system under study may be written in the form~\cite{Carmichael1993QTI}

 with $\mathcal{L}[\xi] \cdot \equiv \xi \cdot \xi^{\dagger}-\tfrac{1}{2}(\xi^{\dagger}\xi \cdot +\cdot \xi^{\dagger}\xi)$ and

 In the above RWA (rotating wave approximation) Hamiltonian, $a^{\dagger}$ and $a$ ($a^{\prime\dagger}$ and $a^{\prime}$) are the creation and annihilation operators for the main (auxiliary) cavity field, $\sigma_{+}$ and $\sigma_{-}$ are the raising and lowering operators for the `atom', and $g$ is the dipole coupling strength.
-The quadrature phase operators of the main cavity field are defined as $\mathcal{A}_{\theta}=\frac{1}{2} (a e^{-i\theta} + a^{\dagger}e^{i\theta})$ and similarly for the auxiliary cavity ($\mathcal{A}^{\prime}_{\theta}$).
-The main cavity mode is coherently driven by an external field and, at the same time, decays to the environment at an average rate $\kappa \ll g$.
-The main cavity output is continuously measured via {\it direct} photoelectron detection~\citep{Carmichael1993QTI}.
+The quadrature phase operators of the main cavity field are defined as $\mathcal{A}_{\theta}\equiv\frac{1}{2} (a e^{-i\theta} + a^{\dagger}e^{i\theta})$ and similarly for the auxiliary cavity ($\mathcal{A}^{\prime}_{\theta}$).
+The main cavity mode is coherently driven by an external field and, at the same time, decays to the environment at an average rate $\kappa \ll g$; this condition defines the strong-coupling limit of the open quantum system in the ``zero system size'' limit~\citep{CarmichaelBook2}.
+The former is considered as a formal limit~\cite{Alsing1991} where the `atomic' spontaneous emission rate $\gamma$ over the photon loss rate $2\kappa$ tends to zero [$\gamma/(2\kappa) \to 0$], which is at present routinely achieved in circuit QED architectures~\cite{Houck2008, Place2021}.

+The main cavity output is continuously monitored via {\it direct} photoelectron detection~\citep{Carmichael1993QTI}.
 The drive detuning $\Delta\omega \equiv \omega_d-\omega_0$ along the coherent drive amplitude $\varepsilon$ are selected so as to lead to high-excitation quantum amplitude bistability evinced in individual realizations, such as the sample displayed in inset (i) of Fig.~\ref{fig:FIG1}.
-Moreover, the main and auxiliary cavity modes are weakly coupled with strength $g^{\prime} \ll g$.
+Moreover, the main and auxiliary cavity modes are weakly and linearly coupled with strength $g^{\prime} \ll g$ in a standard beam-splitter type interaction~\cite{Gao2018, Zhang2019, Chapman2023, Bembenek2025}.
 The rate $\kappa^{\prime}$ at which the auxiliary cavity decays satisfies

-The above two conditions permit the adiabatic elimination of the auxiliary cavity field~\cite{BadCavity1988, CarmichaelBook2} along the factorization of $\varrho=\rho \rho^{\prime}$ and the reduction of the ME~\eqref{eq:MEfull} to the ME of JC bistability for the main cavity mode strongly coupled to the two-state atom.
+The above two conditions permit the adiabatic elimination of the auxiliary cavity field along the factorization of $\varrho=\rho \otimes \rho^{\prime}$~\cite{BadCavity1988, CarmichaelBook2}.
+The procedure ultimately results in the reduction of the ME~\eqref{eq:MEfull} to the ME of JC bistability for $\rho$, the latter pertaining to the main cavity mode strongly coupled to the two-state atom.

 With these conditions upheld, the main system density matrix $\rho$ obeys the reduced equation reading

 with

 Denoting with $|+\rangle$ and $|-\rangle$ the upper and lower states of the two-level `atom' we can compute the main cavity density matrix as $\rho_c=\langle + |\rho| + \rangle +\langle - |\rho| - \rangle$ and from it the $Q$ function as a phase-space representation~\cite{CarmichaelBook1}: